Factor V: Measure Everything

 def execute(self, task):

-# All logs/metrics share correlation_id
+# All logs/metrics for this workflow share the same correlation_id

-logger.log('INFO', 'Workflow started',
+logger.log('INFO', 'Workflow started', correlation_id=self.correlation_id)

-research_result = research_agent.execute(
+research_result = research_agent.execute(task, correlation_id=self.correlation_id)

-plan_result = plan_agent.execute(
+plan_result = plan_agent.execute(research_result, correlation_id=self.correlation_id)

-logger.log('INFO', 'Workflow completed',
+logger.log('INFO', 'Workflow completed', correlation_id=self.correlation_id)

-# Query: WHERE correlation_id = 'abc-123'
+# Query logs: WHERE correlation_id = 'abc-123'

-# Result: All related log entries
+# Result: All related log entries for that workflow

 Pattern 3: Telemetry-Driven Alerts